Sales Manager’s Success Checklist

 1. Have You Identified Your 2-3 Key Success Factors?

-As the leader of your team, it is critical that you have identified 2-3 things that your team needs to do extremely well to be successful.
+It is critical for your team leader 2-3 things that your team needs to do extremely well to succeed as your team leader.
 Keep your plan simple.
-Many times managers tend to complicate things because they don’t know what key success factors (KSFs) are going to make a difference, so they come up with too many of them.
+Often managers tend to complicate things because they don’t know what critical success factors (KSFs) will make a difference, so they come up with too many.
 If you want your sales team to perform and perform well, you need to give them the gift of focus.
 Decide on your KSFs and measure them monthly.

 Watch my video “Focus on What is Going to Make you Successful!”

-Have you identified and communicated your key success factors to your team?
+Have you identified and communicated your critical success factors to your team?
 If you have, then give yourself a √

 2. Do All Your Sales Reps Have Strong Business Plans?

-To get a jump-start on the year, reps should have developed their annual business plans.
-Two key areas of focus are: what accounts represent the best opportunity to achieve their quota, and which accounts are new business going to come from.
-Robust business plans have clear steps and tactics on what the rep needs to do to move the business forward with each account.
+Reps should have developed their annual business plans to get a jump-start on the year.
+Two critical areas of focus are: what accounts represent the best opportunity to achieve their quota, and which accounts are new business going to come from.
+Robust business plans have clear steps and tactics for the rep to move the business forward with each account.

-If all your reps have strong well-articulated business plans, give yourself a √
+If all your reps have well-articulated solid business plans, give yourself a √

 3. Have You Built Your Coaching Plan?

 Sales coaching is the #1 sales management activity that drives sales performance.
+Many managers look at coaching as just another “to-do” item on their task list.
 The reality is your most precious resource as a sales manager is your time.
 You only have so much time.
-Many managers look at coaching as just another “to-do” item on their task list.
-In fact, coaching is the most important activity in which one must allocate time.
+Coaching is the most critical activity in which one must allocate time.
 Realistically, how many managers take the time to plan how many days they will spend in the field, how many days they will work with each rep and what the monthly breakdown is by month?
-If you want to better plan your coaching time, then get your FREE STAR Coaching Planner and build your plan this week.

 4. Have You Established a Coaching Plan for Each Rep?

 A big part of your role is to develop your salespeople to become better.
-It is about moving your B’s to B+ etc. To do so, you will need to gain a commitment from each of your salespeople to decide on what area(s) they will be open to working on and how they will do so.
-A focused coaching plan for each of your reps enables you to help them develop 1-2 specific skill sets or behaviors.
-Remember small changes in skills have a significant impact on sales.
+It is about moving your B’s to B+ etc. To do so, you will need to gain a commitment from each of your salespeople to decide what area(s) they will be open to working on and how they will do so.
+A focused coaching plan for each rep enables you to help them develop 1-2 specific skill sets or behaviours.
+Remember, small changes in skills have a significant impact on sales.

 If you have built specific development/coaching plans with each of your reps for the year, then give yourself a √